ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 3. On your page create a new region of type `dhtmlxGantt [Plug-In]`
 4. Optionally provide a query to load data from your tables
    * If you provide no query, then the plugin will provide sample data
+   * For an example query see the inline help in APEX, `plugin/demo-objects/demo-query.sql` or the following section

 ### Example Query